akdimitri/RRAM_COMPILER/README.md

 4. Download RRAM COMPILER Repository and place folder RRAM_COMPILER inside folder SKILL

+5. Copy DIGITAL to working directory.
+Generate folders constraints, tcl, reports, innovus, work if they dont exist.

-5. Further TSMC technology Files are needed to run the compiler.
+6. Further TSMC technology Files are needed to run the compiler.
 After examing which files can be uploaded without violating agreement of use, the repository will be updated.

 -----------------------------------